espressif/pytest-embedded/docs/usages/expecting.rst

        dut.expect('[be]{2}')
        dut.expect(re.compile(b'redirected'))

-If expecting success, the return value would be a :obj:`re.Match` object.
+If the expect call is successful, the return value will be a :obj:`re.Match` object.

 .. code:: python

    def test_expect_return_value(redirect, dut):
-       # here we use fixture `redirect` to write the sys.stdout to dut
+       # Use the `redirect` fixture to write `sys.stdout` to the DUT
        with redirect():
            print('this would be redirected')